 There are a couple different routes you could go.
 Set the camera to f/2.8 and take multiple photos (20+).
 This process is called Photo Stacking and will remove the grain from the photo.
 You will need Photoshop to do this.
 You can watch my full YouTube tutorial on this process for more information.
 This method will allow for sharp stars, no vignette, and a grain-free image!

-Finally, you can buy a star tracker and set the camera to f/2.8.
-The star tracker will move at the same speed as Earth's rotation, allowing you to take much longer photos.
-If you set it up correctly, you can shoot a single exposure for well over 1 minute without any blur in the stars!
+Alternatively,you can buy a star tracker and set the camera to f/2.8.
+The star tracker will move the camera at the same speed as Earth's rotation, allowing you to take much longer photos without star trails.
+If you set it up correctly, you can shoot a single exposure for well over 2 minutes without any blur in the stars!
 Of course, you would then need to blend a static foreground photo with the tracked sky photo.
 This would give you a sharp foreground and noise-free, incredibly detailed sky.
-I just bought my first star tracker and can't wait to try it out!
-Now I can shoot at f/2.8 and still capture plenty of light!
+Click here to learn more about Star Trackers.